chatox/data-mining-course/theory/README.md

 **After each session, there is some reading for you to do.** These readings will be much easier after you have attended each lecture, will bring depth to what you learn in class, and will help you remember these contents better.
 Think of these readings as a form of continuous studying that will save you time and effort when preparing for the exams.

+:file_folder: You can find the slides for 2024 in this [Google Drive Folder](https://drive.google.com/drive/u/1/folders/1rbD4yqTNoNPsZ-S_qtPYBvO3CTvs-s4S).

 ## Session 1: Introduction

 ### Before class